 If you are placed or continued on academic probation, you will be notified in the following ways:

 - All students on academic probation will receive an MyUI notification immediately after grades are posted for each session.

 - If you are placed on probation, the Registrar will mark your record with the notation "On Academic Probation - College of Liberal Arts and Sciences."
 This notation will appear on your grade report in MyUI after semester grades are reported.
 The notation will remain until you achieve good standing.

-- If you are continued on academic probation, you will receive an email from the Associate Dean for Undergraduate Programs and Curriculum following an academic standards review approximately two weeks after the end of the fall or spring semester.
+- If you are continued on academic probation, you will receive an email from the Associate Dean for Undergraduate Education following an academic standards review approximately two weeks after the end of the fall or spring semester.
 The email will be sent to your University of Iowa email address.

 - Students who are continued on academic probation by earning a 2.00 or higher UI Term GPA may not be making adequate progress towards graduation.
-Students on academic probation are strongly encouraged to meet with their academic advisor and/or with an associate director in Academic Programs & Student Development each semester.
+Students on academic probation are strongly encouraged to meet with their academic advisor and/or with an academic staff member in Academic Programs and Student Development each semester.

 Resources for students on academic probation

 - Academic Probation Meeting.
-All students on academic probation are encouraged to meet with an Associate Director in CLAS Academic Programs and Student Development to discuss issues including circumstances that affected your academic success, and strategies to improve academic success such as time management, effective decision-making, study skills, use of campus resources, dropping courses and using the second-grade-only option as ways to manage your GPA.
-Associate Directors meet with students on probation beginning in the third week of the spring or fall semester.
+All students on academic probation are encouraged to meet with an academic staff member in CLAS Academic Programs and Student Development to discuss issues including circumstances that affected your academic success, and strategies to improve academic success such as time management, effective decision-making, study skills, use of campus resources, dropping courses and using the second-grade-only option as ways to manage your GPA.
+Academic staff members meet with students on probation beginning in the third week of the spring or fall semester.
 Schedule an appointment on MyUI (choose "College Office" then "College of Liberal Arts and Sciences") or by calling 319-335-2633.

 - CSI:1500 College Success Seminar.
 This spring course is available to first-year students who were admitted in the fall and placed on academic probation at the end of the fall semester.
 This one semester hour course helps student gain skills, habits and attitudes essential for college success, and introduces students to campus resources.